abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 advise using Linux or Mac for running this code, as it is what Ruby plays best with.

-You will need to extract the .jar files that correspond to your [OpenEdge version][14] and put them somewhere in your Java `CLASSPATH` environment variable so that the adapter can find them.
+You will need to extract the JDBC .jar files that correspond to your [OpenEdge version][14] and put them somewhere in your Java `CLASSPATH` environment variable so that the adapter can find them.
 They can typically be found in an OpenEdge installation directory under `$DLC/java`.